FinanceExpert200/Capstone-Project/planning/project_plan.md

 ## Endpoints

 List the API endpoints you will need to implement.

+Create - POST - Adding a transaction to a table
+Update - PUT - Update user's profile data
+Read - GET - Fetch the stocks from the Yahoo Finance API

 ***Don't forget to set up your Issues, Milestones, and Project Board!***